-Folic acid is necessary in the prevention of neural tube birth defects.
+Folic acid is necessary for the prevention of neural tube birth defects.
 It acts as a component in DNA synthesis and nervous system maintenance.
 Folic acid supplementation may also decrease the risk of cardiovascular disease.

 Vitamin B12 deficiency is a common occurrence.
 It typically presents with neuropathies (nerve-related pain) and mental status changes.
-B12 is important for metabolism of proteins, fats, and carbohydrates.
+B12 is important for the metabolism of proteins, fats, and carbohydrates.
 Vitamin B12 can improve memory, concentration, and energy.
 There is also evidence that B12 may reduce the risk of heart disease.

-Fat Soluble Vitamins (KADE)
+Fat-Soluble Vitamins (KADE)